ota-meshi/eslint-plugin-regexp/docs/rules/no-dupe-characters-character-class.md

+---
+pageClass: "rule-details"
+sidebarDepth: 0
+title: "regexp/no-dupe-characters-character-class"
+description: "disallow duplicate characters in the RegExp character class"
+---
+# regexp/no-dupe-characters-character-class

-# disallow duplicate characters in the RegExp character class (regexp/no-dupe-characters-character-class)
+> disallow duplicate characters in the RegExp character class

-- :gear: This rule is included in `"plugin:regexp/all"`.
+- :gear: This rule is included in `"plugin:regexp/recommended"`.

 Because multiple same character classes in regular expressions only one is useful, they might be typing mistakes.